swalkergibson/resume/README.md

 I'm Shane and this is what I do.

-You can reach me like so:
+You can reach me like so.

 By mail:
 2607 S. Jentilly Ln.